This may be the realest thing I ever say. The Universe maybe someone's dream.

-Consider the pictures on your computer screen.
+Consider pictures on your computer screen.
 There is no man or woman inside the monitor.
 They are merely light sources lit in a pattern that your brain interprets as images, much like Christmas lights that resemble a deer.
-The display is fed that pattern via digital signals.
-The digital signals were produced in your display driver when you ran the program.
+The display is fed those patterns via digital signals.
+The signals are produced by your video driver when you run a program.

-The input to the program was provided by a human (coder) and then converted into machine language via a compiler.
-The coder could be inspired by anything, from things in the physical realm (trees, birds, etc) or from things in the non-physical realm.
+Input to a program is provided by a human (coder) and then converted into machine language via a compiler.
+The coder could be inspired by anything, from things in the physical realm (trees, birds, etc) to those in the non-physical realm.

-What makes you think that the real-life is any more real?
+What makes you think that real-life is any more real?
 Everything we perceive might be that way because we perceive it that way.
-How are shapes clouds mere illusions?
-Can’t it be peer-reviewed?
+Why are shapes in clouds mere illusions?
+Can’t they be peer-reviewed?
 Everyone would see the same illusion.
-Perhaps, matter is matter because we defined it that way.
-And air is air because we defined it that way.
-The desk is the desk.
+Perhaps, matter is matter because we define it that way.
+And air is air because we define it that way.
+A desk is a desk.
 Right next to it is empty air.
 Why?
 Just because we can put our hands through empty air, not through the desk?
 Perhaps, it is the property of your hand and not of air and wood.
-Xrays can probably go through both.
+X-rays can probably go through both.

 The good news is the source code is decentralized.
-Not only can you process the source code to watch the dream of physicality, but you can also generate the source code.
-You can also make the sound, sing the music, and draw the image.
+Not only can you process the source code to perceive the dream of physicality, but you can also generate the source code.
+You can contribute to it.
+You can make a sound, a song, a painting.
 You, too, can be the coder.
 You, too, can externalize the unbound, the unstructured, and the unknown.